PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: Note down any important questions you might have!
+Tip: Note down any important questions you might have in your notes document in the assignment folder!
  </div>

 Good luck!